bfops/HaskellGuide/README.markdown

 In normal Haskell files (`.hs`), comments are `--` for C's `//` comments, and `{-` and `-}` for C's `/*` and `*/` comments.
 Whitespace restrictions are pretty minimal, as long as blocks of code in the same scope have consistent indentation.

-You can load these files through ghci and play with any of the functions given.
+You can load Haskell files through ghci and play with any of the functions given.

     ghci
     > :load [file ..]

-You can also create your own .hs or .lhs files and compile them in GHC with minimal difficulty:
+You can also create your own `.hs` or `.lhs` files and compile them in GHC with minimal difficulty:

     ghc [file ..]

 # Modules #

-Programs in Haskell can be divided into modules, which are separate .hs or .lhs files.
+Programs in Haskell can be divided into modules, which are separate `.hs` or `.lhs` files.
 A module usually starts with something like:

     module MyModule where